H2OKing89/shelfr/docs/reference/naming/NAMING_AUDNEX_NORMALIZATION.md

 # Audnex Normalization Layer

-> How MAMFast normalizes Audible metadata using the Audnex API.
+> How Shelfr normalizes Audible metadata using the Audnex API.

 ## Related Documentation